dagbjorn/microcoffeeoncloud/README.md

 In addition, the gateway routing configuration is defined in `gateway.yml`.

 Configuration is served by the configuration server.
-The URL of the configuration server itself is defined in each microservice project as follows, depending on the current profile:
+The URL of the configuration server itself is defined by an environment variable in each microservice project as follows, depending on the current profile:

 * devdocker: In `docker-compose.yml`.
-* devlocal: In `bootstrap-devlocal.properties`.
+* devlocal: In `run-local.bat`.

-In particular, you need to pay attention to the IP address of the VM.
-Default value used by the application is **192.168.99.100**.
-(Suits VirtualBox.)

 The port numbers are: